 - They have become a “slave to whatever has mastered him.”
 (19)

 - They have once again become entangled and overcome by the world (20)

 - It would have been better for them not to have ever known the truth of the gospel than to know it and then turn their backs on it.
 (21)

-- They are like a dog which returns to its vomit.
+- They are like a dog that returns to its vomit.
 (22)

 Peter is speaking of the false teachers that have already turned their backs on Christ.
 But every believer should take warning from these verses.
-And its in these verses which we can find our key applications for today’s passage.
+It is in these verses that we find our key applications for today’s passage.

 2. Don’t allow anything to master you.